Dani3lSun/apex-plugin-spotlight/README.md

 ## Changelog

+#### 1.3.5 - Added option to show a waiting indicator for processing AJAX call

 #### 1.3.4 - Reorganized JavaScript structure (instead of public namespace, extend apex.da with private functions)

 #### 1.3.3 - Better escaping of some problematic characters in substitution string (\~SEARCH_VALUE\~)